 Saint Genes and Nansouty

 South to the center, you can find Saint Genes and Nansouty.
 These are two quiet neighborhoods bordering Place de la Victoire from the South.
-There isn’t much to do here but it’s only about a 15 minutes walk from the center and it’s conveniently placed on the tram line B that takes you to all the main spots in Bordeaux.
+Both are located only within a 15-20 minute walk from the center and conveniently placed on the tram line B.

 I hope this article covers everything you need to know about the different neighborhoods you can stay in when visiting Bordeaux.
 If you need more specific recommendations, check out my post about the best hotels in the city center.